 In addition to offering bachelor degrees for students interested in pursuing careers in a fine arts field, Lincoln College's Division of Fine Arts and Communication provides abundant opportunities for all students to participate in plays, musical ensembles, dance performances, and other artistic endeavors.
 Fine arts events enrich the learning experience for the entire student body and also offer a wide range of entertainment activities for the campus.
 Students interested in fine arts participation should contact the appropriate personnel in the Division of Fine Arts and Communication for audition information.
-For more information regarding audition dates, visit finearts.lincolncollege.edu.
+For more information regarding audition dates, visit https://lincolncollege.presence.io/organization/johnston-center-for-the-performing-arts.